codecapsules-io/codecapsules-docs/docs/tutorials/image-api.md

 - Download the background image from the given URL
 - Download the logo image from the given URL
 - Compose the two images together, along with the text
-- Send the Image back to the caller
+- Send the image back to the caller
 - Cleanup the downloaded and temporary files made.

 If we write this as a series of middleware functions for the route, it would look something like this: